Vermont Public

 Vermont Public Co. is the public broadcaster serving the U.S. state of Vermont.
 Its headquarters, newsroom, and radio studios are located in Colchester, with television studios in Winooski.
 It operates two statewide radio services aligned with NPR, offering news and classical music, and the state's PBS service.
+It was formed by the 2021 merger of what had been previously separate organizations, Vermont Public Radio and Vermont Public Television, which were both renamed Vermont Public in 2022.